AckerApple/ack-reload/README.md

 - `pathTo`:  Folder to watch and serve.
 Defaults to current dir
 - `options`:
-  - `port` Number
+  - `port` Number = 9856 - The port to bind to.
+Can be set with PORT env variable as well.
   - `log` Function = console.log
   - `open` Boolean = true - open a browser window
   - `message` String - when port is in use, tailor prompt messages label
   - `hostname` String = localhost - This allows for custom hostnames.
 Defaults to localhost.
   - `filter` Function - function(pathTo,stat) when function returns true, file will be watched.
-  - `port` Number = 8080 - The port to bind to.
-Can be set with PORT env variable as well.
   - `startPage` String - Specify a start page.
 Defaults to index.html.
   - `log` Function = console.log - Method to process logging info.
   - `watch` Boolean = true - Enable/disable watching files.
 Manual reload will be required
   - `html5Mode` Boolean = false - Enable/disable always returning root index.html for all html 404 requests
+  - `onReload` Function - Everytime a websocket reload is issued, have a function called

 ## Commands